 DRAG is the first novel offered by Domenic D. Augustus and S.M Dudley and it is a dark and suspenseful story depicting the sociopathic tendencies of its main character, Vincent, while highlighting the landscape just north of Boston, MA.
 The details are sharp, the characters evoke relatable tragedy, and the story is gripping and refreshingly unpredictable.

 lives just north of Boston and feels uniquely blessed with the Italian and Irish heritage that he was born into.
 A combination that fostered a family first loyalty and the mindset that hard work and honesty shall pave the way to better things.
-His love of reading anything suspenseful led to the goal of someday crafting a novel of his own, weaving characters from his past and a story line that steals stories from the days of his youth.
+His love of reading anything suspenseful led to the goal of someday crafting a novel of his own, weaving characters from his past and a story line that steals from the days of his youth.

 works on projects that range from historical fiction and fantasy to horror and suspense.
 She has a particular interest in local lore and legend and loves to weave tales set in the landscape of her small hometown and it's rural surroundings.
 Also an avid reader with a love of profiling people and analyzing the human condition, she credits Stephen King for her sometimes dark imagination, but even more for her deep and complicated characters.